 See, each button is actually part of a small video screen.
 You are able to assign an image, or gif as the key icon, allowing the user to do away with the taped-on labels of old.
 It is such a simple idea, but it was executed in a field that would see benefit from such an interface.

-Now, there are four different flavors of the Stream Deck Available:
+Now, there are four different flavors of the Stream Deck Available, and you can mix and match them if you’d like:

-With either of these tools, a streamer is able to quickly swap scenes in OBS Studio, or mute their microphones on the fly without mic handling noise.
+With either of these tools, a A streamer is somebody who engages in the activity of live streaming.
+More is able to quickly swap A scene is a collection of sources in OBS Studio.
+It is what viewers will see when you are broadcasting.
+More in OBS stands for Open Broadcaster Software.
+It is a powerful free broadcasting software with many features that make broadcasting very easy.
+More, or mute their microphones on the fly without mic handling noise.
 They may also play sound clips like a laugh track, and much more.
 This is all possible within seconds, as the drag-and-drop interface makes it easy to set up and get going.

 In a hurry?